Omrisprojects/PixelIt/README.md

 This repository contains the program source code, the program is build with Gui.
 The program takes a picture and makes a number of copies of it, in various degrees of pixalation.
 It then takes the copies and combine them to a GIF showing the stages of pixelation. also its possible to save single pixelated photo.

-The "PixelIt.exe" is a program ready to use. its also possible to use "PixelIt.jar" and run it with "RUN.bat" or with command "java -jar PixelIt.jar" in cmd.
+its also possible to use "PixelIt.jar" and run it with "RUN.bat"

-Its really user friendly.